 Gail gives poetry readings at schools and colleges, book stores, festivals, conferences, historical societies, cafes and galleries throughout the Northeast.
 She has been a presenter at writing, social work, and academic conferences on topics such as Poems of Dislocation, Arts and Alzheimer's, Publishing Your Poems, Writing Across Generations, Poets and Revision, and Building Community through the Arts.

 Journals & Anthologies

 After more than 20 years as a high school English teacher, Gail founded Elder Voices, offering writing programs for seniors and intergenerational arts programs at schools, senior centers, retirement homes and hospitals.
 As part of these programs she gave workshops, organized readings, and published anthologies.
 Recognizing her skill as an artist and teacher, the Massachusetts Cultural Council chose Gail to mentor other artists and lead community arts programs throughout the state.

-She also teaches poetry craft workshops at colleges, libraries, conferences and privately.
+She also teaches poetry craft workshops at colleges, libraries, and the Pioneer Valley Writers Workshops.
 As an educator with more than 35 years of experience in teaching and facilitation, Gail is equally at home in a classroom or community setting.
 From children and teens to college students, adults and seniors, she reaches across difference to create stimulating and enriching arts experiences.